MaximilianGander/BTP_HackXperience_SAC_DSP/exercises/5_Create_A_Smart_Predict_Scenario/README.md

 ![Screenshot6](/exercises/5_Create_A_Smart_Predict_Scenario/images/Predictive.png)

-7. Turn on the toggle to convert negative forecast values to zero and choose "Amount" and "Energy Price / GWh" in the dropdowns "Include As Influencers".
+7. Turn on the toggle to convert negative forecast values to zero and choose "Amount" and "Energy Price / MWh" in the dropdowns "Include As Influencers".
 Do not forget to click on the validation icon to validate that the influencer will be used.

 8. Afterwards click on "Train & Forecast".